Which Social Network Should You Advertise On?

 Google+ features “+Post ads” that post on Google’s Display Network, which increases the reach of your advertisements considerably.
-This is a major plus because visitors don’t have to be directed to another website to with their clicks
+This is a major plus because visitors don’t have to be directed to another website with their clicks

-The most unique aspect to these ads is that an advertiser doesn’t pay for an ad if someone doesn’t click on it.
+The most unique aspect of these ads is that an advertiser doesn’t pay for an ad if someone doesn’t click on it.
 They only pay for as many clicks as it gets.
 The one downside of this is that Google counts hovering over the ad for more than two seconds as a click.

 The Bad: This social media network hasn’t received nearly as much engagement as the other three sites mentioned in this blog.
 It only has 540 million users; compared to the others, this is very low.
 It also doesn’t support advanced targeting options as Facebook does.
-On here, you can segment ads based on demographic targeting, contextual targeting and device targeting.
+Here, you can segment ads based on demographic targeting, contextual targeting and device targeting.